conrog/ead-lab-4/README.md

 ## Instructions

-When running the command below ensure that you are in the root of the project directory.
+When running the commands below ensure that you are in the root of the project directory.

 Install the project dependencies running the following command:

 `npm install`

-Once the dependencies are installed, start the server run the following command:
+Once the dependencies are installed, start the server by running the following command:

 `npm start`